-The Secretary makes the following recommendations to the counties purchasing the Poll Pad 3.1.0 EPB system:
+The Secretary makes the following recommendations to the counties purchasing the Poll Pad 3.5.1 EPB system:

-a) Counties should consider using the EPB in pilot mode during its first use in an election, in conjunction with printed poll books.
-This allows the jurisdictions to ensure that all appropriate checks and balances are in place before using the EPB system in full production mode.
-For larger counties, the county should also consider
+- a) Counties should consider using the EPB in pilot mode during the first use in an election.
+This allows counties to ensure that all appropriate checks and balances are in place before using the EPB system in full production mode.
+Larger counties should also consider implementing the EPB in a phased approach to mitigate any unforeseen issues that may arise during implementation. - b) The Secretary urges counties to ensure that all poll workers and election officials receive appropriate training and are comfortable using the EPB.
+The training activities should include, but not be limited to: hands-on training on devices to perform election set up and operations at a polling place, and cyber hygiene practices and procedures for detecting cyber-attacks.
+The training should ensure that poll workers and election officials can detect any warnings that signal cyber-attacks and immediately respond to it.
+Involvement of poll workers during the implementation project from start to finish, with onsite trainings at the polling place, is recommended.
+KNOWiNK must work with counties to ensure that all training materials are updated as required and maintained for training activity before each election.

-- implementing in a phased approach to mitigate any unforeseen issues that may arise during implementation. - b) The Secretary urges counties to ensure that all poll workers and election officials receive appropriate training and are comfortable using the EPB.
-The training activities should include, but not be limited to: hands-on training on devices to perform election set up and operations at a polling place, and cyber hygiene practices and procedures for detecting cyber attacks.
-The training should ensure that poll workers and election officials can detect any warnings that signal cyber attacks and immediately respond to it.
-Involvement of poll workers during the implementation project from start to finish with onsite trainings at the polling place is also recommended.
-Knowink must work with counties to ensure that all training materials are updated as required and maintained for training activity before each election. - c) Counties using EPBs should implement processes of reconciliation at the open and close of polls to avoid any data discrepancies.
-Checklists should be developed for poll workers to ensure compliance with all requirements and to reduce the chance of human error.
-Counties should also work with Knowink to produce quick reference cards and/or help files for use at the polling place on Election Day. - d) The Secretary recommends that counties purchasing the Poll Pad 3.1.0 EPB system perform proof of concept testing onsite at all polling places to ensure peer-to-peer connectivity and power supply availability.
-The Secretary further recommends that the test is conducted with a test system using components of the same make, model and configuration as that being used on Election Day. - e) Counties using the Poll Pad 3.1.0 EPB system should work with Knowink to develop and implement a plan that recognizes the possibility of a data breach or cyber attack on the EPB and prepares a mechanism for completing election activities.
-The plan should detail processes and procedures to be followed by poll workers and election officials in the event of a cyber attack.
+- c) The Secretary recommends that counties purchasing the Poll Pad 3.5.1 EPB system perform proof of concept testing onsite at all polling places to ensure peer-to-peer connectivity and power supply availability.
+The Secretary further recommends that the test is conducted with a test system using components of the same make, model and configuration as that being used on Election Day. - d) Counties using the Poll Pad 3.5.1 EPB system should develop a disaster recovery plan that includes the possibility of a data breach or cyberattack on the EPB.
+Such a plan must identify the means of continuing the election in case a disaster occurs during the election.